DavesThinkTank/Flash-Gordon-2024/README.md

 Bug Fixes:

 - Sound does not always stop when ball in outhole.
 Moved the stop-sound code so it is not clobbered immediately by the countdown bonus sounds.
+- RPU_ReadByteFromEEProm sets value to zero if it equals 255!
+Removed, allowing byte = 255.
+- Coin counts were limited to 255 per slot, even though saved in unsigned long variables.
+Increased to 4 billion.
+- Solenoid / Switch test would "detect" self test switch hit on first solenoid.
+Fixed.

 ### Version 2024.12 by Dave's Think Tank